Pope Pius XII and Poland: Soviet occupation

 The war being over, Pope Pius XII, faced with a long term problem, discontinued his war-time policy of neutrality.
 His policies continued to be pragmatic rather than ideological.
 He condemned the beginning persecution but, as in the case of Nazis before, did not name persons or political parties.
-He reminded Polish and Soviet authorities that he had abstained from protests during the war, despite of massive persecutions.
+He reminded Polish and Soviet authorities that he had abstained from protests during the war, despite massive persecutions.
 This did not seem to impress the communist party of Poland, which began to confiscate Church properties in the months thereafter.
 By late 1947, Catholic educational institutes, kindergartens, schools, orphanages were expropriated as well.
 Starting in 1948, mass arrest and show trials began to take place against bishops and clergy.
 Pope Pius XII responded with an apostolic letter Flagranti Semper Animi, on 18 January 1948, in which he defended the Church against attacks and Stalinist persecution tactics.
 The authorities increased the pressures against the Church via legislation, de facto outlawing religious meetings and organizations.
 Pope Pius responded with a letter commemorating the 10th anniversary of the beginning of World War II, Decennium Dum Expletur.
 Although the Polish people had suffered like nobody else.
 The war is officially over, but, so Pope Pius, the suffering of the Polish People continues.
 The Apostolic Letter Cum Jam Lustri commemorates the death of two Polish Cardinals, August Hlond and Adam Stefan Sapieha – whom he dearly appreciated – and gives courage to the Church in Poland.
 The Pope admires the ardent Polish love for the Virgin Mary.